iboB/git-lfs-download/README.md

 # git-lfs-download

-A CLI tool which downloads a git-lfs repo fully or partially without temporarily using x2 disk space and without using any disk space for lfs files which are not downloaded.
+A CLI tool which downloads a git-lfs repo fully or partially without temporarily using 2x disk space and without using any disk space for lfs files which are not downloaded.

 **Usage:**

+*A Ruby interpreter is needed for the tool*

-`$ git-lfs-download <repo-uri> [--match <pattern>] [--without <pattern>]`
+`$ ./git-lfs-download <repo-uri> [--match <pattern>] [--without <pattern>]`

 By default the full repository is downloaded.
 Adding `--match` patterns will only include files which match any of them.
 Adding `--without` patterns will exclude files which match any of them.